The Top 10 Rules Of Pickleball

-A regulation-sized pickleball net is 36 inches (three feet) high at the sidelines and covers the entire centerline on the court.
-Pulling the net almost (but not quite) completely taut makes it sag in the middle: the net's height at its center is 34 inches.
+A regulation-sized pickleball net is 36 in (3 ft) high at the sidelines and covers the entire centerline on the court.
+Pulling the net almost (but not quite) completely taut makes it sag in the middle: the net's height at its center is 34 in.
 This sag prevents too many balls from being caught by the net at its center, but also encourages shots in the center of the court instead of the outside.

 9. Scoring Rules

-In pickleball, only the team that is serving may score by winning a volley or when the opposing team commits a fault.
-Both teams will still try to win every rally, though, the serving team to score points and the non-serving team to get the serve rotation going (so they can get the ball back, serve, and hopefully score).
+In pickleball, only the team that is serving may score.
+They score by winning a rally or when the opposing team commits a fault.
+Both teams still try to win every rally, as a win by the non-serving team means they will regain service and the potential to score.

-Other scoring totals are still common, especially in tournaments.
-Teams in tournaments sometimes play to 11, 15, or 21, depending on the preference of the competition.
+Other scoring totals are common, especially in tournaments.
+Teams in tournaments sometimes play to 11, 15, or 21, depending on the rules of the competition.

-There is a very specific way to call out the score in pickleball.
-Calling out the score is a crucial part of the game; it is important just to help remember the score in general, but the call-out also helps with remembering who should be serving on any given point.
+There is a specific way to call out the score in pickleball.
+Calling out the score is a crucial part of the game because it is important to help remember the score, but the call-out also indicates which side will serve next.

 What is a “dink” in pickleball?

-In pickleball, the term dink is used to describe a soft shot that is hit on a bounce from near the no-volley line.
-It is intended to land within the opponent’s no volley area, making it more difficult to return.
+In pickleball, the term “dink” is an unofficial but widely-used term to describe a soft shot that is hit on a bounce from near the no-volley line.
+It is intended to land within the opponent’s no-volley area, making it more difficult to return.
 To be effective, a proper dink should land as close to the net as possible and have a downward arc.
 The shot should always be soft and controlled, either aiming for diagonally crosscourt or directly across the net.

-The 10-second rule is a simple, but important, rule in pickleball concerning each serve.
-Specifically, this rule means that once the score is called the server has ten seconds to take their serve.
-If the server fails to get their serve off within this ten second window, they are called for a fault.
-This rule stands regardless of whether the opposition is ready to receive the serve or not, once the score is called everyone on the court must be ready and attentive to where the ball is on the court.
+The 10-second rule in pickleball states that once the score is called, the server has 10 seconds to take their serve.
+If the server fails to get their serve off within this 10-second window, they are called for a fault.
+This rule stands regardless of whether the opposition is ready to receive the serve or not.
+Once the score is called, everyone on the court must be ready and attentive to where the ball is on the court.

 Can you hit overhand in pickleball?

-According to pickleball rules, you are allowed to hit overhand shots after the initial serve.
-However, hitting an overhand serve is prohibited in pickleball.
+According to pickleball rules, yes, you are allowed to hit overhand shots after the initial serve.
+However, hitting an overhand serve is prohibited in pickleball at all times.
 The rules state that you must hit your serve from below the waist to be considered a legal serve.